 As a key contributor to the EU’s economy, the refining industry in Europe should be enabled to compete on a level playing field with other global actors.
 Thus, policy action taken by the EU should set targets whilst avoiding distorting the market and allow the market to determine the best way to reach them, create conditions for a competitive European industry, and remain technology-neutral.

-- Balances demand trends: EU policy should ensure a level playing field for fuels, without favouring one fuel over another, and should ensure tax levels are directly proportional to the energy content of different energy products.
+EU policy should ensure a level playing field for fuels, without favoring one fuel over another, and should ensure tax levels are directly proportional to the energy content of different energy products.